 The London Legal Softball League has existed for more than two decades and is one of the longest running softball leagues in the UK.
 It is affiliated to Baseball Softball UK and matches take place on Primrose Hill, in Regent’s Park and on Gloucester Green on weeknights during the spring/summer.
-We are proud to announce that, for the 2013 season, the London Legal Softball League is sponsored by Merrill Datasite – the leading provider of virtual data rooms to the legal community.
-Details of how the sponsorship by Merrill Datasite will benefit the league and those who play in it will be announced shortly but, in the meantime, should you wish to contact Merrill Datasite, please speak to Colin Schopbach on 07920 533 444 or firstname.lastname@example.org.
-You may also bump into Colin during the season as he will appear as a guest player for Olswang from time to time.
+We are proud to announce that, for the 2014 season, the London Legal Softball League is sponsored by Merrill Datasite – the leading provider of virtual data rooms to the legal community.
+Should you wish to contact Merrill Datasite, please speak to Bryan Brighton on 07799 902506 or email@example.com.
+You may also bump into Bryan during the season as he will appear as a guest player for Olswang from time to time.

 We play 5 innings or as otherwise agreed between the two team captains.
 The winning team gets 2 points and the losing team gets 0 points.
 In the event of a draw, the result is a draw and both teams get a point each.
 In the playoff stages there is no such thing as a draw: extra innings should be played (light permitting) or if this is not possible please refer to the Rules section for the countback rule which will determine the winning team.